phdsystems/phd-readme/nextjs-guide.md

 - `npx next info` — show environment info

 ## 17. Troubleshooting
 - Tailwind stylesheet tends to be problematic being located.
-In Next.js 14 replace globals.css content with just @import "tailwindcss"; You don't need tailwind.config.js
+Tailwind v4 recommends a single import instead of the three directives you have.
+Replace the contents of your globals.css with:@import "tailwindcss"; You don't need tailwind.config.js